bwgroupltd/BW_DSP_Challenge/PART_1.md

        Note:    There is no obvious SUCCESS message if communications is established.
                 However there IS an error message if it fails.
     8. Click 'Link, Compile, Connect' to build the project.
+	9. Use aplay on the pi to play audio, and ensure moving the Master-Volume fader effects the audio.
-    9. On the Hardware tab - Right-click on the ADAU1451.
+    10. On the Hardware tab - Right-click on the ADAU1451.
                 Self-Boot-Memory -> Write Latest Compilation Through DSP.
         This should program the DSP project into the HifiBerry DSP.
     10. "Export System Files" (You'll need these later).